El Camino Real Trail

 The route continues on the outskirts of the city passing through fincas, schools,& a few basketball courts.

-It’s a pretty easy section with minor uphill gains until you get closer to the mirador.
+It’s a pretty easy section with minor uphill gains until you get closer to the look out.
 There’s maybe one or two parts where you might feel a bit confused about where to go but if you have the trail map on Maps.Me you should have no issues.

 The toughest part of this section is dealing with the heat.
 Luckily on my day it wasn’t to bad as I embarked around 12 & had some bits of cloud coverage & thankfully not brutally hot.